AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ### Minimum requirements

 Tables must include at least one dimension in the row and one metric in each column in order to be supported with a full-table export.

+Administrators should ensure that the IP addresses listed in [IP addresses used by Customer Journey Analytics](/help/admin/ip-addresses.md) are included in the firewall allowlist.

 ### Unsupported features